 Q: Why are you charging more for bringing your dog?

 A: While we love our four-legged friends, they do have a tendency to leave behind waste and create additional wear and tear on the trails.
 These certainly are not new problems, but they do need new solutions.
 We’ll still be asking park users to clean up after their animals, but we’ll also be able to increase staffing and have our staff monitor, and if needed intervene, with any park users not following this etiquette and ordinance.
 These changes will also give us better information to address the problems submitted to us by park users and the resources required to address them.

 Q: Why are dogs even allowed at Indian Brook at all OR Why do I have to have my dog on a leash at all?

-A: Some people love dogs and value them as family members, some people find them terrifying and anxiety producing.
-Leash rules and increased enforcement of waste removal is a compromise.
+A: Some people love dogs and value them as family members, some people find them terrifying and anxiety-producing.
+Leash rules and increased enforcement of waste removal are a compromise.
 Dogs will be required to be on-leash unless in designated off-leash areas on the trails.
 Even in these places, dog owners are expected to leash their dogs or communicate with other park users before any dog-to-person or dog-to-dog interactions occur.

 Q: Won’t this new process result in overrunning the park with new users?

 A: This new process will allow us to track the number of users at Indian Brook (including the number of dogs) at any given time much more accurately than we’ve done in the past.
 Having this information will allow us to plan and make informed decisions every year.
 If we find that the number of users is overrunning the park and it can’t be maintained and improved to meet the demand, then we’ll know exactly what needs to change and why.
 This is the first step in learning more about the park's carrying capacity, which is why an initial season pass hold was created back in 2012.